Giwan/mytoori-blog/src/posts/2018-11-22-react-served-by-express-running-in-docker/2018-11-22-react-served-by-express-running-in-docker.md

 const router = express.Router()

 /**
- * this route will not be used with serverside rendering
+ * this route will not be used if server side rendering
- * working properly.
+ * works properly.
  * However getting this route will require an additional
  * request to be sent to the server.
  */